Flue Gas Treatment Systems

 • Lower pressure drop

-Packed Bed Scrubber Main Futures:
+Packed Bed Scrubber Main Features:

 • Made of SS316

-• Can resists high temperatures
+• Can resist high temperatures

 • Removal efficiencies of higher than 99%

-• High acid corrosion resistivity
+• High resistance to acid corrosion

 • Water is recirculated to minimize the water consumption and wastewater generation

-• pH of the system adjusted automatically
+• The pH of the system adjusted automatically

 • Caustic solution is used as a scrubbing agent